Columbian College of Arts and Sciences: History

 The Columbian College of Arts and Sciences is the original college of George Washington University and one of the oldest colleges in the United States.
 It was created as a Baptist institution by Reverend Luther Rice, and officially founded as the Columbian College on February 9, 1821 by an act of Congress signed by President James Monroe.
 Originally, the college consisted of two departments: the Theological Department and Classical Department, with individual professors covering other subjects such as mathematics and anatomy.

 The college's first class graduated in 1824, where the president presented each of the three graduates with their degree in the presence of the Marquis de Lafayette and college president William Staughton.

 The college conferred its first Master of Arts degree in 1831.
 It was one of the first institutions in the United States to award a doctorate, awarding a Doctor of Philosophy degree in 1888.
 However, the graduate program was not formally established until 1905.

 With the dawn of the Civil War in 1861, the majority of the students left the college to fight for the Confederacy, and the campus buildings were used as a hospital and barracks.
-In 1873 the college becomes Columbian University and in 1904 the George Washington University was established by an Act of Congress, with Columbian College and its Graduate School being integrated in the Department of Arts and Sciences.
+In 1873, the college became Columbian University and in 1904 the George Washington University was established by an Act of Congress, with Columbian College and its Graduate School being integrated in the Department of Arts and Sciences.

 In 1962, Columbian College changed its name to the Columbian College of Arts and Sciences.

 The first President of Columbian College, William Staughton.

 Facilities

-The College contains many research centers and institutes, including the Biostatistics Center.
+The college contains many research centers and institutes, including the Biostatistics Center.
 Its main facilities are located at George Washington University's Foggy Bottom campus.

 Organization and administration

-The college is managed by a team of administrative staff currently led by Interim Dean Paul Wahlbeck and Vice Dean Eric Arnesen.

-The leadership is also supported by the National Council for Arts and Sciences, which is composed of national and international alumni and others associated to the college, and serves a volunteer advisory board.
-Other affiliated advisory councils are the Corcoran Strategic Advisory Council, the National Council for Media and Public Affairs and the Trachtenberg School Advisory Board.
+The college is managed by a team of administrative staff led a dean.
+The leadership is also supported by the National Council for Arts and Sciences, which is composed of national and international alumni and others associated to the college and serves a volunteer advisory board.
+Other affiliated advisory councils are the Corcoran Strategic Advisory Council, the National Council for Media and Public Affairs, and the Trachtenberg School Advisory Board.